Davis, James lead Lakers’ late rally over Spurs, 109-103

+SAN ANTONIO (AP) — The Los Angeles Lakers know they are not always going to feel or play like the defending league champions.

-SAN ANTONIO (AP) — Anthony Davis had 35 points and 11 rebounds and LeBron James added 26 points, 11 rebounds and 10 assists as the Los Angeles Lakers rallied to beat the San Antonio Spurs 109-103 on Friday night.
+Anthony Davis had 35 points and 11 rebounds and LeBron James added 26 points, 11 rebounds and 10 assists as the Lakers rallied to beat the San Antonio Spurs 109-103 on Friday night.

 The Lakers closed the game with a 9-0 run for their second win against the Spurs in three days.

-Keldon Johnson had a career-high 26 points and added 10 rebounds and DeMar DeRozan had 23 points, nine rebounds and seven assists for San Antonio.
+“We persisted through our struggles,” Los Angeles coach Frank Vogel said.
+“That’s going to happen from time to time.
+In a 72-game season, you are going to have some wins that are uglier than others.
+We knew coming into this season, with the quick turnaround, there was going to be some ugly nights.
+The key is to find a way to win when you are not at your best.”

+The Lakers found a way to win by attacking the paint late against the youthful core of the Spurs.

-Johnson blocked James’ layup attempt, but Kyle Kuzma tipped in the follow to give the Lakers a 105-103 lead with 53.9 seconds remaining.
+San Antonio forward Keldon Johnson blocked James’ layup attempt, but Kyle Kuzma tipped in the follow to give the Lakers a 105-103 lead with 53.9 seconds remaining.
 James followed with a layup and Davis closed the scoring with two free throws.

-Lakers guard Kentavious Caldwell-Pope exited in the second half after spraining his left ankle when he stepped awkwardly driving for a layup.
-Caldwell-Pope remained down for about a minute before being assisted off the court.
-He had 11 points before exiting with 8:31 left in the third quarter.
+“Their game plan tweaked,” Kuzma said.
+“They added a little bit of a different element for us.
+We had to adjust down the stretch.”

+Johnson had a career-high 26 points and added 10 rebounds for his fourth game of 20-plus points in two seasons.
+Only Hall of Famer Tim Duncan had more 20-point efforts through his first 25 career games with the Spurs, getting six during his rookie season.

 Johnson was 5 for 9 on 3-pointers, including a 26-footer with 6:30 remaining that put the Spurs up 95-94.